Estimated reading time: 20 minutes

 You can print this bill payment schedule and place it in your monthly budget binder along with your Budget and other printables.

-I left the bill payment schedule simple so you can use it month to month, which means you print a new one each month.
+I’ve kept the bill payment schedule simple so you can use it month-to-month, which means you’ll print a new one each month.

 Adding the entire year of bill payments on one page made it confusing for some people, so I kept it clean.